Planning a visit to gorgeous Guatemala, and curious about what a trip to Guatemala costs?

 Our real-life example for traveling Guatemala on a budget can help you estimate your costs!

-Our Guatemala trip was not only tons of fun, it also ended up having a very reasonable price tag: our Guatemala travel budget reflects the lowest cost per day of anywhere we have been since starting to travel full-time!
+Our Guatemala trip was not only tons of fun, but it also ended up having a very reasonable price tag: our Guatemala travel budget reflects the lowest trip cost per day of anywhere we have been since starting to travel full-time.

 Where We Stayed in Guatemala